gogs/gogs/README.md

 ## Purpose

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
-With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, Windows and ARM.
+With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, macOS, Windows and ARM.

 ## Overview